ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 4. Use Cloud Pod Architecture to connect the Horizon 7 pod on-premises with the Horizon 7 pod on {{site.data.keyword.cloud_notm}}.
 5. For easy sharing of images and ISO images, you can use the vCenter Content Library on each vCenter Server.

-## Connection and firewall configuration for deploying Horizon 7 on IBM Cloud
+## Connection and firewall configuration for deploying Horizon 7
 {: #horizon-deploy-config-connect-firewall}

 To set up a successful hybrid cloud deployment, you must configure connectivity between your on-premises and {{site.data.keyword.cloud_notm}} environments and allow traffic between these environments and the internet.